OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/service-fabric/service-fabric-controlled-chaos.md

                 }

                 // When Chaos stops, a StoppedEvent is created.
-                // If a StoppedEvent is found, exit hello loop. var lastEvent = report.History.LastOrDefault();
+                // If a StoppedEvent is found, exit the loop. var lastEvent = report.History.LastOrDefault();

                 if (lastEvent is StoppedEvent)